 Maximum Read Cache Size in GiB: The maximum read cache.

 When the read cache is full or reaches the configured limit, Storage Gateway removes files from the cache based on a least recently used (LRU) algorithm.
 Files pending upload to your tenancy are not removed from cache.
 You can also preserve files that you do not want removed from cache.

 The number of files in cache is limited to 20,000, regardless of the specified cache size in bytes.

 See Configuring the Cache for File Systems for details.

-Default value: Depends on how you provisioned local storage prior to installing Storage Gateway.
+The default value depends on how you provisioned local storage before installing Storage Gateway.
 The recommended local storage disk size is 600 GB (500 GB for file system cache, 80 GB for metadata, 20 GB for log).
-If you followed the documented recommendations, the default value for read cache is approximately 300 GB.
+If you followed the documented recommendations, the default value for the read cache is approximately 300 GB.

-The file system is created and displayed in the File Systems listing.
+The file system is created and appears in the File Systems listing.

-You can also do the following tasks in the management console:
+You can also do the following in the management console: